Why Hire a Personal Fitness Trainer?

 Reasons to Hire a Personal Fitness Trainer

 Now you might ask if I am a fitness trainer and I can tell you no, I am not and have never been a trainer.
 But I can tell you that I never thought I needed one and that’s what I want to share with you.
-My first 5 sessions was a ‘gift’ that I didn’t want.
+My first 5 sessions were a ‘gift’ that I didn’t want.
 By the end of the 5th session, I was sorry they were over.
-You may be surprised by what I learned and I’ll get to that in a bit, but first, let’s expand on why I recommend the 3 times mentioned above.
+You may be surprised by what I learned, and I’ll get to that in a bit, but first, let’s expand on why I recommend the 3 times mentioned above.

 Getting into exercising if you haven’t been at it for a while can be difficult.
 Yes, the physical activity can be challenging, but it also takes a lot of mental activity.
 Simply put, your mind will make excuses and you will need to talk yourself into it.
 And to talk yourself into it, you’ll need compelling reasons to keep at it.